knowsuchagency/graphql-example/README.md

 ]
 ```

-However we may still have some things to consider:
+We still have some things to consider...

 * What happens if we type `/rest/authors?age=34&no_books=True` or `/rest/authors?age=34&no_books=t`?
 In general, how do we define and interpret the arguments passed as query params and how to we enforce that contract with our clients and give them helpful feedback when mistakes are made?
 * What happens if we have a similar query to the one above, where we ARE interested in the book information for a given author, but only a subset of that data, such as `title`, but not `published`?
 Seems hardly worth creating another filter.
 We'll probably just suck it up and retrieve all the data in the book field and ignore what isn't needed on the client side.